 c.
 Power Reactors.
-The approximately \$305.0 million in budgeted costs to be recovered through FY 2003 annual fees assessed to the power reactor class, which includes NRC's budgeted costs for homeland security activities related to power reactors, is divided equally among the 104 power reactors licensed to operate.
-This results in a FY 2003 annual fee of \$2,932,000 per reactor.
-Additionally, each power reactor licensed to operate will be assessed the FY 2003 spent fuel storage/reactor decommissioning annual fee of \$319,000.
-This results in a total FY 2003 annual fee of \$3,251,000 for each power reactor licensed to operate.
+The approximately \$308.8 million in budgeted costs to be recovered through FY 2003 annual fees assessed to the power reactor class, which includes NRC's budgeted costs for homeland security activities related to power reactors, would be divided equally among the 104 power reactors licensed to operate.
+This results in a proposed FY 2003 annual fee of \$2,969,000 per reactor.
+Additionally, each power reactor licensed to operate would be assessed the proposed FY 2003 spent fuel storage/reactor decommissioning annual fee of \$309,000.
+This would result in a total FY 2003 annual fee of \$3,278,000 for each power reactor licensed to operate.

 d.
-Spent Fuel Storage/Reactor Decommissioning.
-For FY 2003, budgeted costs of approximately \$38.6 million for spent fuel storage/reactor decommissioning are to be recovered through annual fees assessed to part 50 power reactors, and to part 72 licensees who do not hold a part 50 license.
-Those reactor licensees that have ceased operations and have no fuel onsite are not subject to these annual fees.
-The costs are divided equally among the 121 licensees, resulting in a FY 2003 annual fee of \$319,000 per licensee.
+Spent Fuel Storage/Reactor

+Decommissioning.
+For FY 2003,

+budgeted costs of approximately \$37.3

+million for spent fuel storage/reactor

+decommissioning are to be recovered

+through annual fees assessed to part 50

+power reactors, and to part 72 licensees

+who do not hold a part 50 license.

+Those reactor licensees that have ceased

+operations and have no fuel onsite are

+not subject to these annual fees.
+The

+costs would be divided equally among

+the 121 licensees, resulting in a

+proposed FY 2003 annual fee of

+\$309,000 per licensee.

 e.
 Non-power Reactors.

-Approximately \$253,000 in budgeted costs is to be recovered through annual fees assessed to the non-power reactor class of licenses for FY 2003.
-This amount is divided equally among the four non-power reactors subject to annual fees.
-This results in a FY 2003 annual fee of \$63,300 for each licensee.
+Approximately \$273,000 in budgeted costs is to be recovered through annual fees assessed to the non-power reactor class of licenses for FY 2003.
+This amount would be divided equally among the four non-power reactors subject to annual fees.
+This results in a proposed FY 2003 annual fee of \$68,300 for each licensee.

 f.
 Rare Earth Facilities.
-The FY 2003 budgeted costs of approximately \$187,000 for rare earth facilities to be recovered through annual fees will be divided equally among the two licensees who have a specific license for receipt and processing of source material.
-Prior to the beginning of FY 2003, one rare earth facility permanently ceased operations and requested that its license be amended to authorize decommissioning activities only.
-Consequently, this license is no longer subject to annual fees.
-The result is a FY 2003 annual fee of \$93,600 for each of the two remaining rare earth facilities.
+The FY 2003 budgeted costs of approximately \$377,000 for rare earth facilities to be recovered through annual fees would be divided equally among the two licensees who have a specific license for receipt and processing of source material.
+Prior to the beginning of FY g.

-g.
 Materials Users.
-To equitably and fairly allocate the \$23.7 million in FY 2003 budgeted costs to be recovered in annual fees assessed to the approximately 5,000 diverse materials users and registrants, the NRC has continued to use the FY 1999 methodology to establish baseline annual fees for this class.
+To equitably and fairly allocate the \$23.9 million in FY 2003 budgeted costs to be recovered in annual fees assessed to the approximately 5,000 diverse materials users and registrants, the NRC has continued to use the FY 1999 methodology to establish baseline annual fees for this class.
 The annual fees are based on the part 170 application fees and an estimated cost for inspections.
 Because the application fees and inspection costs are indicative of the complexity of the license, this approach continues to provide a proxy for allocating the generic and other regulatory costs to the diverse categories of licenses based on how much it costs the NRC to regulate each category.
 The fee calculation also continues to consider the inspection frequency (priority), which is indicative of the safety risk and resulting regulatory costs associated with the categories of licenses.
 The annual fee for these categories of licenses is developed as follows: